munificent/craftinginterpreters/book/functions.md

 ### Returning from calls

-Interpreting a return statement is trickier than many other statements.
-You can return statement from anywhere within the body of a function, even deeply nested inside other statements.
-When the return is executed, the interpreter needs to jump all the way out of whatever context it's currently in and cause the function call to exit, like some kind of jacked up control flow construct.
+Interpreting a return statement is tricky.
+You can return from anywhere within the body of a function, even deeply nested inside other statements.
+When the return is executed, the interpreter needs to jump all the way out of whatever context it's currently in and cause the function call to complete, like some kind of jacked up control flow construct.

 For example, say we're running this program and we're about to execute the return statement: